-All things in nature have a diurnal, or daily, pattern simply because they change throughout the course of a day.
+All things in nature have a diurnal, or daily pattern simply because they change throughout the course of a day.
 In meteorology, the term "diurnal" most often refers to the change of temperature from the daytime high to the nighttime low.

 Daily High Temperatures

 The process of reaching a daily high (or low) temperature is a gradual one.
 It begins each morning when the Sun rises and its rays extend toward and strike the Earth's surface.
 Solar radiation directly heats the ground, but because of land's high heat capacity (ability to store heat), the ground doesn't immediately warm.
-Just as a pot of cold water must first warm before coming to a boil, so must the land absorb a certain amount of heat before its temperature raises.
+Just as a pot of cold water must first warm before coming to a boil, so must the land absorb a certain amount of heat before its temperature rises.
 As the ground's temperature warms, it heats a shallow layer of air directly above it by conduction.
 This thin layer of air, in turn, heats the column of cool air above it.

 Meanwhile, the Sun continues its trek across the sky.
 At high noon, when it reaches its peak height and is directly overhead, sunlight is at its most concentrated strength.
-However, because the ground and air must first store heat before radiating it to surrounding areas, maximum air temperature isn't yet achieved.
+However, because the ground and air must first store heat before radiating it to surrounding areas, a maximum air temperature isn't yet achieved.
 It actually lags this period of maximum solar heating by several hours!
 Only when the amount of incoming solar radiation equals the amount of outgoing radiation does the daily high temperature occur.
 The time of day this generally happens depends on a number of things (including geographic location and time of year) but is usually between the hours of 3-5 p.m.
 (Prior to this time, there is a buildup of incoming heat energy within the atmosphere.
 This is why the hottest, and most dangerous part of a day is said to be between the hours of 10 a.m. and 3 p.m.)

 Daily Low Temperatures